Homage to Inspiration and the indefinable force which moves Worlds.

 Moved to Boulder, Colorado in 2001 mainly to study briefly with Robert Venosa and Martina Hoffman; after that I stayed.
 I found the wilderness I’d always sought, and it saved my life.
 The amazing colorful people too saved my life.
 Homage to all the wonderful individuals I’ve had the opportunity to meet; too many to name; environmentalists, artists, craftspeople, writers, musicians, famous doctors, nutritionists, mathematicians, geometricians, meditators, healers, philosophers, students of nature, indigenous peoples; they have awakened me, inspired me and kept me alive.
 They have given of themselves and taught me to do the same.
 I do believe there is a subtle form of mental magnetism that draws people to make decisions – where they go and what we do.
 Situated almost in the geographic center of the United States, the front range mountains, the crazy wild winds, amazing clouds, are part of this environment that has much creative energy flowing through for the artist, of any kind, to draw upon.
 I imagine it often with a waterfront.

-My initial years in Boulder I spent most of my time alone either in the studio or exploring the wilderness, studying and practicing, forming a discipline.
+My initial years in Boulder was spent mainly alone, either in the studio or exploring wilderness, studying and practicing, forming a discipline.
+Someone has to play the Hermit card.
 The reclusive way of life is still attractive but less necessary than before.
-Someone has to play the Hermit card.
-Much time devoted to the study of wild edible and medicinal plants, and the animals in the locale.
-Inspiration was rarely lacking and as a rule I worked through all times depressed or uplifted, looking toward the middle ground, all the while learning what it is like to oscillate through extremes – and hopefully to record them in artistic form.
-I learned the power of the image; to sit for long contemplation, with a well-done work of art, and what it can do for our psyche, as an image of the psyche.
-Now, being isolated, for anyone, is difficult, so, I hold the value of prayer and meditation as the highest science.
+Much time was devoted to the study of wild edible and medicinal plants, and the animals in the locale.
+Inspiration was rarely lacking and as a rule I worked through all times depressed or uplifted, looking toward the middle ground, all the while learning what it’s like to oscillate through extremes – all-the-while hopefully to record them in artistic form.
+I learned the power of the image; to sit for long contemplation, with a well-done work of art, or one in the making, and what it can do for our psyche – as an image of the psyche.
+Being isolated, for most of us, is difficult, so, I hold the value of prayer and meditation as the highest science.

 After some time of working a variety of jobs, to pay the bills, I started doing yard work and gardening which brought me back to Robert and Martina’s nearby home where I, or anyone who visited, was privileged and truly humbled to spend time around their many awe-inspiring and sometimes shockingly beautiful masterpieces, and more so – them.
 Sharing time with such great people is an honor I hold dearly.